SEG-DENSE/MOON/README.md

 ### 1.1 Benchmarks

 Details of all benchmarks can be found in *artifact/util/benchmark.py*, including their names and jar paths for analysis.

-[**Update:**] the details of benchmarks, including the LOC(line of code), reachable methods and reachable method invocations can be found in *artifact/benchmarks/benchmark_details.csv*.
 ## 2. Getting Started Guide

 ### 2.1 Directory Structure